Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-Admins can view any user, users can view themselves
+Super-admins can view any user, admins can view any user in their realm, users can view themselves

 ### Response